Writing a will

 Your will can be stored with your bank, solicitor, will writing professional or within a national storage facility.
 Some people prefer to keep their will at home, but there’s always a risk of losing it to fire, flood or theft if it’s not protected properly.
 Your chosen executor(s) should know where your will is kept.

-HM Courts and Tribunal Service (HMCTS) also offers a secure storage facility Footnote [2].
+HM Courts and Tribunal Service (HMCTS) also offers a secure storage facility.
 You can post your will or take it to the probate office (registry).
 You can withdraw it at any time and so can your dependents after your death.
+Footnote [4]

-What if I want to change my will?
+Can I change my will?

 Alternatively, you can make a completely new will.
 If you do this, you must explain that it revokes the previous will and the old will should be safely destroyed.